Your NSSF deduction

 What is NSSF and the New Rate Changes?

-The National Social Security Fund (NSSF) in Kenya underwent major changes through the Finance Act 2023, signed by President William Ruto, replacing the old tiered system with a unified 6% contribution rate capped at KSh 1,400 monthly per side.
+The National Social Security Fund (NSSF) in Kenya is being scaled up through the phased rollout of the NSSF Act, 2013, raising the earnings limits the 6% rate applies to.
+From February 2026 (Phase 4) the maximum contribution is KSh 6,480 monthly per side.
 This shift aims to strengthen the pension scheme for better retirement benefits, disability benefits, and survivor benefits.
 Kenyan workers now face adjusted employee deductions and employer contributions under this social security framework.

-Under the NSSF Act 2013, Tier I required KSh 200 from employees and KSh 200 from employers on wages up to KSh 6,000, while Tier II added 6% on earnings above that.
-The new structure, effective from February 2023, introduces phased increases to reach the full cap.
+Under the NSSF Act 2013, Tier I is 6% of the first KSh 9,000 (KSh 540 each side) and Tier II is 6% of earnings between KSh 9,000 and KSh 108,000.
+The Phase 4 limits, effective from February 2026, raise the band the 6% applies to.
 This affects payroll deductions across formal employment, impacting take-home pay for low-income earners and middle-class workers alike.

-Implementation follows a timeline: Phase 1 in February 2023, Phase 2 in February 2024, up to full rates by 2027.
-The Supreme Court upheld the changes' constitutionality, dismissing challenges from trade unions like the Kenya County Government Workers Union.
+Implementation has followed a phased timeline since 2014, with the Upper Earnings Limit rising each year; Phase 4 from February 2026 lifts it to KSh 108,000.
+The courts upheld the changes' constitutionality, dismissing challenges from trade unions like the Kenya County Government Workers Union.
 Workers should review their contribution history via the NSSF portal to understand the worker impact on disposable income and retirement planning.

 These updates align with broader fiscal policy, including the housing levy, to enhance social protection.
 Employers must ensure compliance to avoid penalties, while self-employed individuals can register for voluntary contributions.
 This evolution supports a stronger safety net for old-age pension and employment injury benefits.